SamiMnassri/playground-functional-python/markdowns/collections.md

 @[Implement the pairs and evenOdd functions]({"stubs": ["rangeZip.py"], "command": "python3 testRangeZip.py"})

-The `enumerate` function iterates through a collection a yields the index and the item at the same time.
+The `enumerate` function iterates through a collection and yields the index and the item at the same time.
 With `enumerate` you can write:
 ```python
 for index,character in enumerate(characterList):
     doSomethingWithIndexAndCharater()